LetsCreatProjects/postgresSQL_container_comunication/README.md

 @@ text in purple (and bold)@@
 ``` -->

-# Creating 2 containers of PostgresSQL, creating data and merging 2 PostgresSQL instances into one.
+# Creating 2 containers of postgresSQL, create and transfer db from one postgresSQL db to another via script.

 ```diff
 + Creation of two database containers using Docker